 'Seven-day rule' and missed doses

-- If you miss a dose, the effectiveness of the COC pill may be affected and you may be at risk of becoming pregnant.
+- If you miss a dose, the effectiveness of the pill may be affected and you may be at risk of becoming pregnant.

 - If you forget to take a pill, take it as soon as you remember, and take the next one at the normal time (even if this means taking 2 pills together).

 - If you miss 2 or more pills (especially from the first 7 in a packet), you may not be protected.
 Take the active pill as soon as you remember and take the next one at the normal time.
-In addition, you must either abstain from sex or use an additional method of contraception such as a condom for the next 7 days.
-If these 7 days run beyond the end of the active (hormone) tablets in the packet, the next packet should be started at once, omitting the pill-free interval (or, in the case of everyday (ED) pills, omitting the 7 inactive tablets).
+In addition, you must either not have sex or use an additional method of contraception such as a condom for the next 7 days.
+If these 7 days run beyond the end of the active (hormone) tablets in the packet, the next packet should be started at once, leaving out the pill-free interval (or, in the case of everyday pills, leaving out the 7 inactive tablets).

 - If you are unsure about what to do if you have missed one or more pills, contact your doctor, nurse, pharmacist or call HealthLine 0800 611 116 for advice.

 Diarrhoea and vomiting

-- Vomiting and persistent, severe diarrhoea can interfere with the effectiveness of the COC pill.
+- Vomiting and ongoing, severe diarrhoea can interfere with the effectiveness of the pill.

 - If vomiting occurs within 2 hours of taking the pill, take another pill as soon as possible.

-- If the vomiting is persistent and continues or the diarrhoea is severe, lasting more than 24 hours, you will need to take additional precautions during and for 7 days after recovery.
+- If the vomiting is ongoing or the diarrhoea is severe, lasting more than 24 hours, you will need to take additional precautions during and for 7 days after recovery.

-- If the vomiting and diarrhoea occurs during the last 7 active (hormone) tablets, the next pill-free interval or the inactive pills should be omitted.
+- If the vomiting and diarrhoea occurs during the last 7 active (hormone) tablets, the next pill-free interval or the inactive pills should be left out.

 - If you are unsure about what to do if you have vomiting and diarrhoea, contact your doctor, nurse, pharmacist or call HealthLine 0800 611 116 for advice.

 Who cannot take the pill